 You can get mortgages with no tie in, which is usually referred to as “no overhang”

 Before switching to a new lender inform your current lender about your intentions of remortgaging because they may offer you a better deal in an attempt to keep your custom.

 Shopping around is the key

-Don’t limit yourself to one mortgage broker or a few high street building societies and banks; have a thorough look around, using all the resources available.
+Don’t limit yourself to any one mortgage broker or your local high-street building societies and banks!
+I recommend having a thorough look around, using all the resources available.

 Remortgaging can incur various admin fees, so take ALL fees into account while weighing up your options, because you might not be saving as much as you think.

 Understand your mortgage policy